 Table 3 shows the mean score and grand mean score obtained for the evaluation criteria.
 Generally, students are satisfied with the learning tool with a grand mean score of 4.11.
 It is higher than the anticipated mean of 3.41 from the E-learning Readiness Assessment Model.
 But anyway, the score also indicates that the tool requires a few improvements.
 It is also recorded that all criteria has mean score that is more than 3.40.
 A total of 77.5% students agreed to recommend this tool to students from different groups.
-Also, result shows that more than half of the student rated this tool at 80 to 100 percent of satisfactory level.
+Also, result shows that more than 50% of the student rated this tool as lower as 8 out of 10.
 Table 4 lists some of the students' comments on this tool.
 Comments on 'fast', 'easy', 'convenient', and 'good' appear several times shows that students really enjoy utilizing the tool.